Pediafor/Assessment/frontend/README.md

 [![Status](https://img.shields.io/badge/Status-In%20Development-orange)](.)

 > **✅ Current Status**
 > Frontend scaffold is in place and running with Next.js 15 App Router and React 19.
-We’ve implemented role-based layouts and a robust assessment-taking flow (sections, timers, autosave, review, forward-only).
-API integration is the next milestone.
+We’ve implemented role-based layouts, API-backed auth flows (login, register, forgot/reset), teacher dashboard basics, and a robust assessment-taking flow (sections, timers, autosave, review, forward-only).

 ---

 ## 🚀 Quick Start

 ### **Current Status**
 The frontend compiles and runs.
-Major UX for the student taking flow is implemented with sample data; API wiring is upcoming.
+Auth pages are wired to the API in development via Next.js rewrites.
+Student taking flow is implemented with API calls for submissions and auto-save.

 ```bash
 # Install dependencies